Japanese man caught with 5-kg gold taped to his groin at Mumbai Airport

-Buyers on the Internet had told him that the metal is valued more in India than in Tokyo
+Japanese trader held with gold bars worth 25 million Yen (Rs 1.48 crore) taped to his groin at the Mumbai Airport.
+Online buyers had told him that the metal is valued more in India than in Tokyo

 A Japanese trader, trying to smuggle five gold bars worth 25 million Yen (Rs 1.48 crore) by taping all of them to his groin, was caught on Thursday at Chhatrapati Shivaji International Airport.
 The smuggler, who arrived from Singapore, said Indian buyers had suggested this method to hide the gold and told him that he would earn more for the gold bars in India than in Tokyo.

 The Directorate of Revenue Intelligence (DRI) had information that Sagawa Harudie, a Japanese passenger arriving in Mumbai at 9.55 pm through an Air India flight on Thursday, would be smuggling large quantities of foreign marked gold into the country.